jameswestman/ScreepsTourneySite/README.md

 Do you love automation?
 Programming?
 Competition?
 Of course you do!
 The Screeps Tourney is a coding competition based around [Screeps](https://screeps.com), "the world's first MMO strategy sandbox game for programmers."

 This repository is for the website.
 This is where people go to submit their code and view results.
 For the processor, see [this repository](https://github.com/FlyingPiMonster/ScreepsTourney).
+For the challenge files, see [this repository](https://github.com/FlyingPiMonster/ScreepsTourneyChallenges).

 ## Installation Instructions
 Eventually, this project will be hosted on a website.
 However, if you would like to test the server for yourself, follow these steps: